Tag Archives: wisconline

 Links to Zoom meetings and YouTube streams will be posted in #links-to-streams.
 They will also be sent out to registered members by email.

-In general, all channels on the WisCon Discord are text-only; you cannot request that a new voice channel be created.
+Channels on the WisCon Discord are text-only; you cannot request that a new voice channel be created.

 Some channels, including #lobby-con, have slowmode enabled.
 This means that you can only post once per a certain time interval—we’ve done this to try to ensure that everyone gets an equal chance to post.